fastforwardlabs/mdffreport12/src/03-technical.md

 ### Sequence-to-Sequence Models

-**DT: Should we link to the report itself, or to the blog?
-(I think there are other places we linked to the report instead of blogpost when we mention our previous work - blogposts make sense since not everyone will have access, but we should be consistent.**

 Sequence-to-sequence models are a class of neural networks mainly designed to learn mappings between data that are best represented as sequences.
 Data containing sequences can be challenging as each token in a sequence may have